Marcels-2-Neurons/uasos-project/README.md

 ### UASOS
 For a Demo, you can simply start UASOS experiment directly and follow the experience.
 Have fun! 😉

+#### List of Hotkeys
+- Escape: Force Close of the Experiment
+- S: advance through Tutorial slides and phases / if during experimental phase it commands the Pause

+**NOTE: At the RESTING STATE slide, please press S to advance.**

 ### Need personalized scripts?
 Use scriptgen4HPC
 ---